 2) Michael is usually credited as “The Shape” and is always referred to at some point as the Boogeyman.

-A crediting tradition begun in the first two films and intermittently revived over the years, “The Shape” is back for the 2018 sequel.
+A crediting tradition begun in the first two films and intermittently revived over the years, “The Shape” is back for the newest trilogy.
 The Boogeyman has remained a constant.

 3) Michael is always obsessed with Laurie Strode or her nearest relations.